Nott Memorial

 The Nott Memorial is an elaborate 16-sided stone-masonry building which serves as both architectural and physical centerpiece of Union College in Schenectady, New York.
-Dedicated to Eliphalet Nott, president of Union for a remarkable sixty-two years (1804–1866), the 110 ft high by 89 ft wide structure is a National Historic Landmark, noted for its distinctive and colorful Victorian architecture.
+Dedicated to Eliphalet Nott, president of Union for sixty-two years (1804–1866), the 110 ft high by 89 ft wide structure is a National Historic Landmark, noted for its Victorian architecture.

 Design

 Officially designated Nott Memorial Hall but referred to by generations of students and faculty simply as "The Nott", the building's centrality and initial design trace back to Josef Ramee's 1813 conception of the school grounds, the first planned college campus in the United States.

 The Memorial was designed by Edward Tuckerman Potter, architect of area churches and homes, alumnus of the college, and grandson of President Nott.
 Construction began in 1858 and was completed in 1879.
 The result is one of very few 16-sided buildings in the world.
+The only other building in the Northeastern United States with such a distinction is Vermont's Round Church, which predates the Nott by 45 years and was built by local architects available in the small New England town.

 For nearly a century the Nott was mostly open inside.
 In 1961 the college moved its bookstore into the basement and configured the first two floors into theater in the round.
 The upper floors were eventually closed off and fell into disrepair.

 Restoration

 In 1993 the college began a complete renovation of the Nott, restoring it to its original design.
-The award-winning project was undertaken by noted Boston based architecture firm Finegold Alexander + Associates Inc and carried out by A.J.
-Martini, Inc., contractors.
+The award-winning project was undertaken by noted Boston based architecture firm Finegold Alexander & Associates and carried out by A. J. Martini Inc., contractors.
 The bookstore and theater were moved to other locations on the campus, and in 1995 the Nott reopened on the celebration of Union's 200th anniversary.

 Once again, the center of the Nott is completely open to the top of its dome 102 ft overhead.
 The main floor is a meeting room with seating for up to 400; the second and third levels ring the space and include galleries and informal meeting places for students.
 Two-hundred eighty-eight restored stained glass windows bathe the interior in colored light.
 Atop the dome a quotation in colored slate from Rabbi Tarfon, found in the Talmud's Pirkei Avot 2:15, which proclaims in Hebrew: "The day is short, and the work is plentiful, and the laborers are indolent, and the reward is great, and the master of the house is insistent."

 The Memorial was listed on the National Register of Historic Places in 1972 and was further declared a National Historic Landmark in 1986.